gorociao/peprally-website/deareu-press.markdown

 <br/><br/>

-“I really hope Europeans actually go vote, not protest for a result they didn't vote for. ”<br/>
+“I really hope Europeans actually go vote, not just protest for a result they didn't vote for. ”<br/>
 — Yukai Du

 <br/>